joereddington/joereddington.github.io/_posts/2025-01-10-how-long-does-marking-take.markdown

             <input type="checkbox" id="anonymousMarking" checked>
             Is this coursework to be marked anonymously?
         </label>
-        <p class="help-text">Note: For anonymous marking, we must wait 8 days after the submission date (this accounts for five working days plus 24 hours for official late submissions) before marking can begin.</p>
+        <p class="help-text">Note: For anonymous marking, we must wait 8 days after the submission date (this accounts for students who take the maximum five working days of extension and then submit 23 hours late) before marking can begin.</p>
     </div>

     <div class="form-group">